uojs/uodatareader-native/README.md

 # uodatareader-native
-Testing out reading UOP files natively
+Testing out reading UOP files natively.

+All experimental.
+Do not use.